bhavesh-chainani/topic_modelling/README.md

 [(0, 0.18102325), (3, 0.19519578), (6, 0.6111178)]
 ```

 In LDA models, each document is composed of multiple topics.
 But, typically only one of the topics is dominant.
-Hence, I created the python script assigns the most probable topic to each celebrity and appends it to the current dataframe.
-Showcased below is a snippet of the final dataframe output, which has been saved as an excel file in ./files/output/[lang]/topic_modelling_output_[lang].xlsx
+Hence, the pytho script (scripts/topic_modelling.py) assigns the most probable topic to each celebrity and appends it to the current dataframe.
+Showcased below is a snippet of the final dataframe output, which has been saved as an excel file as ./files/output/[lang]/topic_modelling_output_[lang].xlsx

 |   |          person |                                           content | actual_lang |                                            tokens | Dominant_Topic | Topic_Perc_Contrib |                                          Keywords |
 |--:|----------------:|--------------------------------------------------:|------------:|--------------------------------------------------:|---------------:|-------------------:|--------------------------------------------------:|